Jaraguá do Sul: FEMUSC

 Jaraguá do Sul is home to the Festival de Música de Santa Catarina (FEMUSC) which was created by Alex Klein.
 The festival is held in late January and attracts students and faculty from all over the world.
 The program involves faculty and students recitals, orchestral and band performances, lessons and masterclasses.

 Schützenfest

 The Schützenfest (also known in Brazil as Festa dos Atiradores) is a traditional festival held annually since 1988, celebrated in October in Jaraguá do Sul.
 It is part of the popular festivals celebrated in that month in Santa Catarina state due to the German colonization in the region.

 Demographics

 Ethnic groups

-The first inhabitants of the city were the indigenous people of the Xokleng and the Kaingang.
-Later the following ethnic groups immigrated to the city: Germans, Hungarians, Italians, Poles, and Africans, who were brought to the city as slaves.
+The first inhabitants of the area were the indigenous people of the Xokleng and the Kaingang.
+The following ethnic groups later immigrated to the city: Germans, Hungarians, Italians, Poles, and Africans, who were brought to the city as slaves.